 As to the applicability of the TA, the SEA, the SCA, the CA and the regulatory control provisions, see question 1.1 above.
-The TA and the SEA cease to apply after the delisting of a company, irrespective of whether these companies continue to have a dispersed shareholder base or not; the SCA, the CA and the regulatory control provisions, if any, are, however, still applicable within the scope outlined under question 1.1 above.
+The TA and the SEA cease to apply after the delisting of a company, irrespective of whether these companies continue to have a dispersed shareholder base or not; however, the SCA, the CA and the regulatory control provisions, if any, are still applicable within the scope outlined under question 1.1 above.

-Are there special rules for foreign buyers?
+1.3 Are there special rules for foreign buyers?

-FTA approval
+FDI approval

-Under the Foreign Trade Act, as amended in December 2011 and February 2013, the acquisition by Foreign Investors (i.e. investors with their seat outside of the EU, Iceland, Liechtenstein, Norway or Switzerland) of an interest of 25% or more, or of a controlling interest in an Austrian enterprise engaged in specific protected industry sectors, including defence equipment, energy and telecommunications (for details on protected sectors, see question 1.4 below), requires advance approval from the Austrian Ministry of Economic Affairs.
+Under the ICA, acquisition by foreign investors (i.e. investors with their seat outside of the EU, Iceland, Liechtenstein, Norway or Switzerland) of an interest of 10% (for certain highly sensitive sectors), 25%, 50% or more, or of a controlling interest in an Austrian enterprise engaged in specific protected industry sectors (for details on protected sectors, see question 1.4 below), requires advance approval from the Austrian Ministry for Digital and Economic Affairs.